From the court transactions to financial ones

 Why are you trading? what exactly do you want to gain from trading?
 Come up with clear answers for these questions and incorporate the answers into your trading plan.

 With a clear and defined goal, it will be easier to stick to the plan and stay on the path towards your ultimate trading life.

 Fire vs. Ice

-In his understanding, Roger refers to the duality of success and failure as fire versus ice.
-In moments where everything is going well and he is succeeding, he likens the feeling to fire.
-He is alive with the energy and heat and it excites and pushes him towards his goals.
-On the opposite side, days which don’t turn out in his favor are referred to as ice.
+Federer refers to the duality of success and failure as fire vs ice.
+In moments where everything is going well and he is succeeding, he likens to the feeling to fire.
+He is alive with energy, heat, and excitement.
+It pushes him towards his goals.
+On the days when he does not feel that way, he feels the opposite – frozen, still ice with no energy to move.

 As traders, we experience the same.
-The feeling of winning a trade and continually succeeding in the market can feel like a fireball of energy pushing us to work harder and harder in order to succeed more and more.
+The feeling of winning trades and continually succeeding in the market feels like a fireball of energy pushing us to work harder to succeed.

-But when a bad trade comes, it can be paralyzing.
+But when a bad trade happens, it can be paralyzing.
 All of our momentum can freeze up and stop.
-The key is to find more fire in those moments and thaw out the icey buildup.
+The key is to find more fire in those moments and thaw out the icy buildup.

 It’s ok to be nervous but trust yourself